What looms over a new freelancer more than anything else? I think we can agree building your client base ranks pretty highly on the list.

 There’s nothing inherently wrong with a client profile that isn’t quite in-the-know.
 Many interruptive businesses capitalize on needs clients initially didn’t realize they had.
 But if this is the case for you, you need to educate your prospects in order to get the gig.

-One of the very best ways to get your prospects up to speed and ready to hire you is to create un-refusable online content — or even better — email list builders they can download in exchange for their email.
+One of the best ways to get your prospects up to speed and ready to hire you is to create un-refusable “link-bait” content — or even better — email list builders they can download in exchange for their email addresses.
 Some of these items include e-books, online courses, and short videos.

 In these pieces of content, you tackle unique challenges or information gaps that apply directly to your client profile in a clear, educational, and non-salesy fashion.
 You come across looking incredibly qualified, give them information to help their hiring decision, and potentially walk away with an email address to jump-start your outreach.